-Lake Erie College of Osteopathic Medicine Offers the Best Choices to Earn Your Medical, Pharmacy or Dental Degree
+Lake Erie College of Osteopathic Medicine Offers the Best to Earn Your Medical, Pharmacy, or Dental Degree

 You are ready to choose the best college for your medical education.
 The Lake Erie College of Osteopathic Medicine is ready to offer you more choices.
 Choose from one of our five learning pathways to the Doctor of Osteopathic Medicine degree or select either the year-round, three-year pharmacy pathway or the traditional four-year pathway for the Doctor of Pharmacy degree.
 Students interested in dentistry should consider the School of Dental Medicine.

-LECOM Offers a Choice of Campuses in Pennsylvania and Florida
+LECOM Offers a Choice of Campuses in Pennsylvania, New York, and Florida

 LECOM is a private college with its main campus in Erie, PA, with an additional location, LECOM at Seton Hill, in Greensburg, PA; and LECOM Bradenton, a branch campus in Bradenton, Florida.
 The nation has a growing demand for new doctors, dentists and pharmacists, and LECOM’s mission is to prepare health care professionals trained in the osteopathic tradition of competent and compassionate, whole-person primary care.